Kids handwriting practice 4 to 5 years.

 Are you wanting to help your child learn to write but feeling a bit lost yourself?

-Have you heard about flicks and ticks but not sure how they are used?
+Have you heard about flicks and ticks but not sure how they are being used?

 Is cursive writing something that you’re cursing about?